 Section 7701(a)(14) provides that "taxpayer" means any person subject to any internal revenue tax.
-Generally, under section 7701(a)(1), the term "person" includes an individual, a trust, estate, partnership, association, company, or corporation.
+Generally, under § 7701(a)(1), the term "person" includes an individual, a trust, estate, partnership, association, company, or corporation.

-Section 702(a)(7) provides that each partner determines the partner's income tax by taking into account separately the partners distributive share of the partnership's other items of income, gain, loss, deduction, or credit to the extent provided by regulations prescribed by the Secretary.
-Section 1.702-1(a) provides that the distributive share is determined as provided in section 704 and section 1.704-1.
+Section 702(a)(7) provides that each partner determines the partner's income tax by taking into account separately the partner's distributive share of the partnership's other items of income, gain, loss, deduction, or credit to the extent provided by regulations prescribed by the Secretary.
+Section 1.702-1(a) provides that the distributive share is determined as provided in § 704 and § 1.704-1.